 Whether you are a beginner or a seasoned pro, every soccer player wants to improve.
-The tips and tricks in this article will help you in whatever position you play in for your team.
+The tips and tricks in this article will help you in whatever position you play for your team.

 Maybe your a striker looking to score more goals, a midfielder wanting to operate more efficiently, a defender hoping to improve your positioning, or a goalie hoping to protect the goal area more effectively.
 These tips will help you.